Pratiibh/Chess-react/chessLogic.md

 - can kill enemy pieces by moving on top of their respective position
 - cannot move past ally pieces
 - cannot move onto a space if it is occupied by an ally piece
+- cannot move onto any space that would be adjacent to an enemy king
 - has unique mechanic called Castling
     - this mechanic requires the King and a Rook
     - as long as the King and the Rook you want to castle with have not moved from their starting positions, you may swap them